proffapt/proffapt.github.io/blogs/setup-openvpn-server-on-azure.md

   ```sh
   wget https://git.io/vpn -O openvpn-install.sh && sudo bash openvpn-install.sh
   ```
-  It will download and execute a script which automates openvpn server configuration.
+  It will download and execute a script that automates openvpn server configuration.
-- Keep in mind to update following options during the setup process & leave the rest on their default state:
+- Keep in mind to update the following options during the setup process & leave the rest in their default state:
   - `IP address`: Your _Public IP_ for the azure machine.
   - `UDP or TCP`: Enter 2 for __TCP__ as __UDP ports are blocked on campus network__.
   - `PORT`: __443__
   - `DNS RESOLVER`: Enter 4 for __OpenDNS__.
   - `CLIENT`: One configuration for one client/device.
-Name it like pc, mobile etc.
+Name it like pc, mobile, etc.
 - The `.ovpn` file will be stored inside `/root` directory, copy it into your user's home directory using the following command
   ```sh
   sudo cp /root/client_name.ovpn ~/